ThomasThoren/thomasthoren.github.io/_posts/2016-02-28-making-a-new-york-times-map.md

     shp/cities.shp
 {% endhighlight %}

 Convert GeoJSON to TopoJSON.
-This reduces the file size even more while mainting its accuracy.
+This reduces the file size even more while maintaining its accuracy.
 The TopoJSON format is also usable by D3 (both of which were created by [Mike Bostock][Mike Bostock]).

 {% highlight bash %}
 mkdir -p topojson